shadabakhtar97/Go-programming/README.md

 In the second example, Go infers that `x` is of type `int` based on the value `10` you assigned to it, and you didn't explicitly specify the type.
 ### -----------------------------------------------------------------------------------------------------------------
+### Go programming language unique design philosophy
+Go, also known as the Go programming language, has a unique design philosophy compared to some other object-oriented languages.
+While Go does support object-oriented programming (OOP) concepts to some extent, it does not fully adhere to traditional OOP principles found in languages like Java or C++.

+Here's how Go approaches OOP concepts:

+Structs instead of Classes: In Go, you can define structs to group data together, similar to classes in OOP languages.
+However, Go does not have classes in the traditional sense with inheritance, polymorphism, and encapsulation.

+Methods: You can associate methods with structs in Go, which act like functions that operate on specific types.
+This provides a form of encapsulation and allows you to define behavior associated with data structures.

+Interfaces: Go has interfaces, which are used to define sets of methods that a type must implement.
+Interfaces enable polymorphism in Go by allowing different types to satisfy the same interface, even if they don't share a common inheritance hierarchy.

+Composition over Inheritance: Go encourages composition over inheritance.
+Instead of using class hierarchies for code reuse, you typically embed one struct within another to reuse behavior.
+This approach promotes simplicity and flexibility.

+No Constructor or Destructor: Go doesn't have constructors or destructors as seen in some OOP languages.
+Instead, you typically create instances of structs directly and rely on Go's garbage collector for memory management.

+In summary, Go borrows some concepts from OOP but has its own unique approach to structuring and organizing code.
+It emphasizes simplicity, concurrency, and efficient performance, which may lead to different design choices compared to more traditional OOP languages.
+Developers coming from a traditional OOP background may need to adapt their thinking when working with Go
+### -----------------------------------------------------------------------------------------------------------------
 ### What is a function in Go programming ?

 In the Go programming language (often referred to as Golang), a function is a reusable block of code that performs a specific task or set of tasks.
 Functions are a fundamental building block of Go programs and are used to organize and modularize code.
 Here are some key characteristics and syntax for defining and using functions in Go: